BitcoinDesign/Guide/guide/case-studies/wallet-selector.md

    layout = "float-right-desktop -background"
 %}

 Some operating systems (see [iOS documentation](https://developer.apple.com/documentation/uikit/uiapplication/1622952-canopenurl)) provide a way to detect if the device can handle specific URI schemes.
 This allows for detection of whether specific wallets are installed.
-You can use this feature to highlight installed wallets to the user and deprioritize others (or even offering installation links for those).
-On the technical side, you can pass on customized payment information for each one, based on supported features.
+You can use this feature to highlight installed wallets to the user and deprioritize others (or even offer installation links for those).
+On the technical side, you can pass on customized payment information for each one based on supported features.

 </div>